What is network-attached storage?

 Storage area networks

-A storage area network provides what's known as block storage.
-Block storage splits storage volumes—like hard disks, virtualized storage nodes, or pools of cloud-based storage resources—into smaller volumes known as blocks, each of which can be formatted with different protocols.
+A storage area network (SAN) provides block storage.
+Block storage splits storage volumes—like hard disks, virtual storage nodes, or pools of cloud storage—into smaller volumes known as blocks, each of which can be formatted with different protocols.
 For example, 1 block can be formatted for NFS, another can be formatted for AFP, and a third can be formatted for SMB.
-This gives users more flexibility, but also means they have to navigate everything manually since block storage bundles data together using arbitrary classifications.
+This gives users more flexibility, but also makes navigating the blocks harder since they're bundles data together using arbitrary classifications.

-Direct-attached storage is storage that's directly attached to a single computer.
+Direct-attached storage (DAS) is storage that's directly attached to a single computer.
 It's not networked and so can't easily be accessed by other devices.
-DAS was the precursor to NAS, and each DAS device must be managed separately (compared to NAS, which manages everything).
+DAS was the precursor to NAS.
+Each DAS device is managed separately, while a NAS box manages everything.
 The most common example of DAS is a single computer’s hard drive.
-In order for another computer to access files on that drive, it must be physically removed from the original computer and attached to the new one, or a user must set up some sort of connection between the 2 devices.
+In order for another computer to access files on that drive, it must be physically removed from the original computer and attached to the new one, or a user must set up some sort of connection between the 2 devices—at which point the lines between DAS and NAS become a little blurry.

 Why Red Hat